Arbol-Project/gridded-etl-tools/docs/development_roadmap.md

 The documentation for this repository is not the easiest to navigate due to being presented as a collection of markdown files.
 We would like to refactor the docs as a standalone ReadTheDocs instance where they can be more easily navigated -- not to mention better annotated by Sphinx's powerful markdown tools.

 This is a medium priority objective and we anticipate its release within the next 9-12 months.
-Because the readthedocs would stand apart from the repo it won't require a release of any sort, except to point users to the newly activate documentation.
+Because the readthedocs would stand apart from the repo it won't require a release of any sort, except to point users to the newly active documentation.